Deuce Gruden enters his fourth season with the Silver and Black as a strength and conditioning assistant.

-During his first two seasons with the Raiders, Gruden has worked extensively with all position groups throughout the roster with a focus on strength training.
+During his first three seasons with the Raiders, Gruden has worked extensively with all position groups throughout the roster with a focus on strength training.
 His responsibilities also include assisting the athletic training staff in transitioning players from injury back into participation and managing performance data for the team's strength and conditioning staff.
-Since assuming his current role in 2018, the team has garnered three Pro Bowl selections with an additional six players being named as alternates.
+Since assuming his current role in 2018, the team has garnered five Pro Bowl selections with an additional six players being named as alternates.

 In addition to his coaching responsibilities, Gruden played an integral role in training athletes at ESPN's Wide World of Sports in Orlando for Jon Gruden's QB Camp, where he led workouts for college players preparing to participate in the NFL Combine.